 Robotic Lawn Mowers

 Robotic lawn mowers are the most advanced form of electric mowers.
-They use energy-efficient motors with very low noise levels, around 55 to 60 dB, sometimes even lower than a normal conversation.
+They use energy-efficient motors with very low noise levels, around 55 to 60 dB(A), sometimes even lower than a normal conversation.
 They run autonomously on rechargeable batteries and are well-suited for small to medium-sized lawns.

 Factors Affecting the Noise Level of a Mower